Parental Self-Care

 By using a concept coined by Lisa Feldman Barrett (2018), practitioners help parents to identify the everyday habits and rituals that allow them to effectively manage their Body Budget.

-The term 'Body Budget' refers to the physical and emotional resources every parent needs to help them to function at their optimal level as an individual, and subsequently, as a parent.
-This could include them sleeping for 7-8 hours every night, exercising to manage their emotional and physical health or finding the time to enjoy some 'me time' and relax.
+The term 'Body Budget' refers to the physical and emotional resources every parent needs to help them to function at their optimal level as an individual, and as a parent.
+This could include a parent identifying the need to sleep 7-8 hours per night, exercising to manage their emotional and physical health, or finding time to enjoy some 'me time'.

 "If a community values its children, it must cherish its mothers."